 Question from reader: When doing a search for my engagement ring, I realized that the same diamond appears on multiple sites with slightly different pricings.
 I came to the conclusion after reviewing both listings that show the same exact GIA certification with diamond dimensions/proportions being identical.

 By the way, here are the links to the above mentioned stones:

 I’m pretty sure both these websites are selling the same diamond and it looks fishy to me.

-It looks fishy to me.
-How can a diamond exists in 2 locations or be owned by the different vendors at the same time?
-Imagine if I were to purchased it, how can I be assured I will receive the actual diamond that is being listed?
+How can a diamond exists concurrently in 2 locations or be owned by the different vendors at the same time?
+Imagine if I were to purchased it, how can I be assured that I will receive the actual diamond being listed?
 Could you shed some light on this? (more…)Click here to read the full article...